Building PL/Java with Microsoft Visual Studio

 Troubleshooting the build

-There is a more comprehensive “troubleshooting the build” section on the main build page.
+There is an extensive “troubleshooting the build” section on the main build page.